Hospice vs. Palliative Care: Key Differences Explained

 Knowing the Difference - Palliative Care vs. Hospice Care

-Hospice care focuses on providing comfort without curative intent for those with a prognosis of six months or less to live.
-Palliative care can be pursued at any stage of illness.
+Hospice care focuses on providing comfort for those with six months or less to live.
+There is no curative intent.

 If you're looking for a reliable care provider, Haisey Home Care offers comprehensive care solutions.
 We offer support services for those with high-level needs.